-However, while the tile itself is pretty desirable, the grout between the tiles can become unsightly due to the buildup of dirt, grime, mold, and mildew.
+However, while the tile itself is pretty desirable, the grout between them can become unsightly due to the buildup of dirt, grime, mold, and mildew over time.

 Why Grout Becomes Dingy and Dirty?

-Grout is normally unsealed and fills the spaces between the tiles.
+Grout is typically unsealed dense fluid which hardens to fill the spaces between the tiles.

-This means it allows dirt and other contaminants to penetrate the surface.
-The result is that the grout becomes discolored and darker over time.
+This allows dirt, oil, grease, and other contaminants to penetrate the surface, making grout discolored and darker with time.